dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-6 Cache Coherence Issues.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First of all, true sharing implies data races that can be tricky to detect.
 Fortunately, there are tools that can help identify such issues.
 [Thread sanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html)[^30] from Clang and [helgrind](https://www.valgrind.org/docs/manual/hg-manual.html)[^31] are among such tools.
-To prevent data race in [@lst:TrueSharing], you should declare the `sum` variable as `std::atomic<unsigned int> sum`.
+To prevent the data race in [@lst:TrueSharing], you should declare the `sum` variable as `std::atomic<unsigned int> sum`.

 Using C++ atomics can help to solve data races when true sharing happens.
 However, it effectively serializes accesses to the atomic variable, which may hurt performance.
 Another way of solving true sharing issues is by using Thread Local Storage (TLS).
 TLS is the method by which each thread in a given multithreaded process can allocate memory to store thread-specific data.
 By doing so, threads modify their local copies instead of contending for a globally available memory location.
 The example in [@lst:TrueSharing] can be fixed by declaring `sum` with a TLS class specifier: `thread_local unsigned int sum` (since C++11).
 The main thread should then incorporate results from all the local copies of each worker thread.